-At high magnetic field the two hydrides of asymmetric Ir-IMes complexes (see Fig. 1) are not chemically equivalent, which, due to the distribution of complexes' formation in time, causes efficient conversion of the singlet state originating from $p-H_2$ to longitudinal spin order (Buljubasich et al., 2013).
-We have previously demonstrated that this spin order can be converted into enhanced magnetization, allowing the NMR detection of hydrides signals down to sub-micromolar complex concentrations (Eshuis et al., 2015; Sellies et al., 2019).
-This sensitivity increase can also be used to study the exchange of $p-H_2$ in the iridium catalyst as well as the NMR relaxation of the hydrides and $p-H_2$ in solution.
+At high magnetic field the two hydrides of asymmetric Ir-IMes complexes (see Fig. 1) are not chemically equivalent, which, due to the distribution of p-H2 association in time, causes rapid conversion of the singlet state to longitudinal spin order (Buljubasich et al., 2013).
+We have previously demonstrated that this spin order can be converted into enhanced magnetization, allowing the NMR detection of hydride signals down to sub-micromolar complex concentrations (Eshuis et al., 2015; Sellies et al., 2019).
+This sensitivity increase can also be used to study the exchange of p-H2 in the iridium catalyst as well as the NMR relaxation of the hydrides and p-H2 in solution.